IMCN-UvA/joint-deep-brain-meeting/index.md

 ## <a name="register"></a>Registration

-Registration is free but mandatory, by filling this form:
+Registration is free but mandatory, by filling this form *before February 25, 2021*:

 [Terra Incognita 2021 Registration Form](https://forms.gle/idtmWUYxVJ5LYDaKA)